 About a year ago, I wrote about skincare as a mindful activity.
-The positive feedback I've had on that and my Self-Care podcast series has really inspired me, and I've recently attended a course that helped me delve deeper into mindfulness as a practice.
+The positive feedback I've had on that and my Keys to Self-Care podcast series has really inspired me, and I've recently attended a course that helped me delve deeper into mindfulness as a practice.

 I learned to understand the benefits of mindfulness, and the various forms of meditation that it includes, and how I could readily bring these into in my daily life.